Master of Science in Technical Communication

 |Entry Terms||Fall Quarter, Winter Quarter, Spring Quarter, Summer Quarter|

 |Meets International Visa Requirements||No|

 This online master’s degree is designed to improve your technical communication skills needed in today’s diverse workplace and provide you the opportunity to use those skills across a variety of disciplines and professions.
-With two concentrations to choose from, this graduate degree in technical communication can help advance your career in technical communication as a technical writer, tool expert, content strategist, or technical trainer.
+With three concentrations to choose from, this graduate degree in technical communication can help advance your career in technical communication as a technical writer, usability expert, content strategist, or technical trainer.